 Purity groups are a resource for Southeastern students who want to find freedom from pornography.

 Student Life offers purity groups as a resource for students who want to pursue freedom from pornography.
 Purity groups meet during the semester and offer students opportunities for confession, encouragement, fellowship, and accountability.
-Grace, redemption, and restoration are central themes for our weekly discussions.
+Grace, spiritual discipline, redemption, and restoration are central themes for our weekly discussions.

 If you would like information, please email email@example.com and we will be glad to connect with you.